jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 { "_id" : ObjectId("5a04e0b14ddc534948a491a8"), "name" : "iPhone", "price" : 699 }
 >
 ```
-Update the price to '888' for 'iPhone'.
+Update the price to '888' for the product whose name is 'iPhone'.
 ```sh
 > db.product.update({'name':'iPhone'},{$set:{'price':'888'}})
 WriteResult({ "nMatched" : 1, "nUpserted" : 0, "nModified" : 1 })